USFWS/secas/contacttest.md

 Alex is based in Atlanta, GA.
 She has experience helping with xx, xx, xx, and xx.
 She works primarily with Blueprint users in xx, xx, xx, and xx.
 Contact Alex at [alexandria_lamle@fws.gov](mailto:alexandria_lamle@fws.gov).<br><br><br><br><br>

 ## Blueprint GIS Support

+Blueprint GIS staff work to improve the underlying spatial data and methods of the Southeast Blueprint.
+They develop and test indicators of ecosystem health, map corridors, and run the Blueprint prioritization models.
+They collaborate closely with the broader conservation community to make sure the Blueprint incorporates the best available scientific information.

 <img src="https://raw.githubusercontent.com/USFWS/secas/gh-pages/images/AmyKeister_150p.jpg" align="left" style="padding-right: 20px">**Amy Keister, Blueprint GIS Support**<br>
 Amy is based in Raleigh, NC.
 She takes the lead on the underlying spatial data and modeling for the Southeast Blueprint, as well as data management.
 Contact Amy at [amy_keister@fws.gov](mailto:amy_keister@fws.gov).<br><br><br><br><br><br>